TheRoboticsClub/2024-upe-david-duro/docs/index.md

 At this point, it remains to properly notify the user of errors, but there is no longer an error in the line number.

-### Reopened #2576

-As I explained above, for some reason a port is not closed properly, which prevents communication between the docker and the browser on relaunch.

-### Problems with issue #2356

-As I explained, to temporarily solve the port error, I have to launch docker each time with a configuration, with and without graphic acceleration, the problem is that now with graphic acceleration gazebo doesn't load.

 ### New Functionalities

 To get the missing functionality of notifying with an error pop-up when errors have been detected in the code, apart from a great understanding of how the manager works we also have to learn how the coms_manager works.
 This is quite complicated, so I decided to start trying to send errors through the browser console so that the user can debug the program without problems.